caraortizmah/BindingInteraction/BindingInteraction/README.md

 # The MHCBI BindingInteraction

 This folder contains the main scripts.
-These are the managers for the all scripts in the `source` folder.
+These are the managers for all scripts in the `source` folder.
 These scripts initialize, configure, test and run the `MHCBI` pipeline.

 ## Notepadding